seoyunion/seoyunion/README.md

 <br/>Using R, visualized the correlance between happiness score, region, and alcohol consumption<br/>

 - __Unbalanced Dataset Prediction__ https://github.com/seoyunion/P-SAT
-<br/>Building prediction model using PCA, SMOTE, and various Prediction model such as Ligh GBM and Cross Validation.<br/>
+<br/>Building prediction model using PCA, SMOTE, and various Prediction model such as Ligh GBM and Cross Validation and measured F-1 score in 'Kaggle competition'.<br/>